pierremrtn/dimensions_theme/README.md

 Dimensions.of(context).get(Dimension.small);
 ```

-Additionaly, this package provides helpers to makes widget tree more expressive:
+Additionally, this package provides helpers to make it easier to work with defined dimensions.

 ### Padding